IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit/README.md

 ## Designer Support - Eventing Designer

-The eventing desinger can be used to describe messaging from an Applications perspective.
+The eventing designer can be used to describe messaging from an Applications perspective.
 This really boils down to the following:

 * The message contracts, i.e. the message content.
 * Which messages the application publishes.
 * Which messages the application subscribes to.

-## MassTransit ESB Implimentation
+## MassTransit Message Broker Implementation

-Provider a MassTranist specific implementation of the `IEventBus` interface.
+Provider a MassTransit specific implementation of the `IEventBus` interface.

 ## Message Publishing